 It’s a normal workday.
 Suddenly the fire alarm rings.
 You quickly move to the exit door and head to the assembly area with other employees.
 That’s the way a building evacuation should work, but only if your employees practice!

 U.S. fire departments responded to an average of 3,340 fires per year in office properties from 2007-2011, according to estimates from the National Fire Protection Association (NFPA).
 Fire drills reinforce safety training procedures to get out a building quickly and safely.
-They also test the functionality of fire safety systems and processes throughout the building.
+They also test the functionality of fire suppression systems and processes throughout the building.

 Here are some “Do’s and Don’ts” for conducting a fire drill at your workplace:

 Frequent communications are integral to a successful fire drill.
 Employees need these reminders to move an evacuation plan into long-term memory.
-A written plan is easy to practice, because everyone knows their roles, and how they are expected to respond to an emergency.
+A written plan is easy to practice because everyone knows their roles, and how they are expected to respond to an emergency.

 Engage various methods to communicate your fire drill procedures.
 For example, fire drill information can be featured on an intranet site or internal social media.
 Utilize email blasts or handouts for supervisors to discuss during meetings.
-Some facilities also communicate to employees through bulletin boards and posters.
+Some facilities also communicate with employees through bulletin boards and posters.

 Conducting regular fire drills are important to get employees trained to respond quickly.
-But keep in mind that vendors, clients, students and others could be visiting your facility during a workday.
-These visitor groups are often unfamiliar with your fire drill procedures, and may need guidance from employees and safety coordinators to exit your building safely.
+But keep in mind that vendors, clients, students, and others could be visiting your facility during a workday.
+These visitor groups are often unfamiliar with your fire drill procedures and may need guidance from employees and safety coordinators to exit your building safely.
 Proper signage that clearly indicates evacuation routes will also decrease risks for visitors.

 Employees who are new to the company can also fall into this “visitor” category.
 Fire drill plans should include specific communications to train your newest employees about fire drills.